 This agency provides all services in the state for the mentally ill, emotionally disturbed, alcoholic, drug dependent and intellectually/developmentally disabled persons.
-These services are provided through a system of Community Mental Health Centers in eight regions of the state, several ICF-ID/DDs, and a system of acute and residential programs.

-These programs serve the Medicaid population, as well as the uninsured, particularly children.
-This agency will be integral in identifying and submitting application forms to the state agency with responsibility for determining eligibility for Medicaid and CHIP.
+These services are provided through a system of Community Mental Health Centers in eight regions of the state, several ICF ID/DDs, and a system of acute and residential programs.
+These programs providers serve the Medicaid population, as well as the uninsured, particularly children.
+This agency_and will be integral in identifying individuals who may be Medicaid or CHIP eligible and submitting application forms to the state agency referring them to the Division of Medicaid who is with responsibleility for determining eligibility for Medicaid and CHIP.